 In line with government guidelines, we are delivering module content online.
 Our immediate priority is to work with you and your team in a bespoke way that supports you with the current challenges and the priorities your school now faces.
 We can hold online one-to-one coaching sessions, work with you or small groups on key areas, and/or hold team coaching sessions.

-- For schools within Tiers 3 and 4, we will only be able to provide essential face-to-face support.
+From 8 March to 29 March (Step 1A to Step 1B) we will only be able to provide essential face-to-face support.
 This covers support that can’t be done online and without which a trainee or school is at risk of withdrawing from their programme(s).
 This could be an observation of a trainee for whom progress is ‘a cause for concern’; or a group coaching session, which is considered essential support.

 Frequently Asked Questions